bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 Even if no one *took* it, the temptation weighed on our contributors (who wants to do tedious refactors by hand?), and those who felt strongly that Bevy should not allow AI-assisted contributions worried about what might be slipping by.

+While looking for an alternative, we studied and discussed dozens of other AI policies in open source.
+The policies of [Blender], [Godot], [Rust], [Mastodon] and [GCC] were particularly useful as inspiration, and encourage others seeking to write their own policy to start their research there.
+While we do not follow any of those policies exactly, we've integrated meaningful elements from each, and are grateful for the hard work done to draft and pass those policies.

 Ultimately, the changes to Bevy's AI policy were not driven by a desire to "10x productivity" or "embrace the future", but out of a need to make review and moderation a better, more humane experience, fostering transparency and psychological safety.
 Our policy is a pragmatic reflection of our values and collective experience: